rmkraus/kraus.house/_posts/2019-03-31-unifi-cloudkey-letsencrypt.md

 You'll want to fix any errors this reports.

-## Import the PCKS12 Keystore into the JKS Keystore used by Unifi
+## Import the PKCS12 Keystore into the JKS Keystore used by UniFi

-Now we are going to take that PCKS12 keystore we created and import it into UniFi's JKS keystore.
+Now we are going to take that PKCS12 keystore we created and import it into UniFi's JKS keystore.
 The password for the keystore we created was temppass, but the password used by UniFi's keystore is aircontrolenterprise.
 We perform this action with the following command.